department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Single Sign On/Rules for Determining UX Modality in the VA Health & Benefits App.md

 - **Additional considerations**: To create a streamlined experience, remove unnecessary elements like top URLs, navigation bars, and headers.
 This prevents redundancy with app navigation, optimizes screen space, and focuses the user on the core content.

 ### 3. Single Sign On (SSO) to Browser:
-- **Condition**: SSO from mobile app to va.gov works.
+- **Condition**: SSO from mobile app to va.gov works -- as of October 2024, development is in progress, with estimated target delivery of December 2024.
 Users can access directly from a browser.
 Users install the mobile app on their hardware device(s), click on a link in-app, and navigate to a browser.
 - **When to Use**: For more complex or secure actions that do not have a native implementation and require authentication (e.g., viewing labs and test results).
 - **Example**: A "Labs & Tests" feature could be implemented by sending users via SSO to the authenticated VA.gov browser experience, where they can access their results without needing a fully native implementation.
 - **Additional considerations**: